LinkedIn Character Limit 2026: Posts, Profiles & More

 - Visible before truncation: ~210 characters (desktop) / ~140 (mobile)

-- Hashtags: 3-5 recommended
+- Hashtags: 3-5 works best, don't overdo it

-- Media: Images, videos, documents, polls allowed
+- Media: Images, videos, documents, polls all work

 Optimal Post Length

-- Medium posts (1,200-1,600 characters): Best for thought leadership
+- Medium posts (1,200-1,600 characters): Sweet spot for thought leadership

 - Long posts (2,000+ characters): Stories and detailed insights